The Formula Doctors Have Used for 200 Years

 - More frequent prenatal visits (weekly after 36 weeks)

-- For a 21-day cycle: Add 273 days to your LMP
+- 21-day cycle: Add 273 days to your LMP

 - First ultrasound (weeks 8-10): Confirm viability, check for heartbeat, date the pregnancy